ElektraInitiative/libelektra/src/bindings/jna/README.md

 ## Limitations ##

 - no binary keys
-- no full names
 - error/warning fixed to a special number, no generator for any error/warning
 - no java iterator for metadata
 - no simple way to print warning/errors
-- no junit tests, so its likely that there are some bugs